railanbaigazy/bookbot/README.md

 # bookbot
-Python CLI program to analyze a book and print out statistical report
+Python CLI program to analyze a book and print out statistical report.